Portland Stage Company: History

 Hamburger was followed as Artistic Director by Greg Leaming (1992-1996), and then in 1996 by the team of Christopher Akerlind and Anita Stewart.
 Akerlind, a lighting designer, and Stewart, a set designer, were at the time the only designers to head a regional theater in the United States.
 Under their leadership, Portland Stage began a holiday tradition of producing Charles Dickens' A Christmas Carol each December.
 Akerlind and Stewart also continued the theater's commitment to new work, launching the From Away festival in 1996, an annual collaboration with the International Writing Program at the University of Iowa that brings authors from around the world to Portland each fall for staged readings of their work in translation.

 In 1998, Christopher Akerlind left Portland Stage Company and Anita Stewart (1998–present) became the sole Artistic Director.
-In 2000, Portland Stage purchased the Portland Performing Arts Center where it is located, a huge step towards long-term stability and a far cry from the company's itinerant roots in the mid-‘70s.
+In 2000, Portland Stage purchased the Portland Performing Arts Center where it is located.
 Since taking ownership of the building, Portland Stage has dramatically expanded its audience base, formed an Affiliate Artists group of local theater professionals, and launched a second season of productions, the Studio Series, which debuted in 2007.

 At the end of their 2011–12 season Portland Stage Company had produced 332 plays and counting, including 45 world premieres.